Sandarac tree

 DefinitionThis section has been translated automatically.

-The sandarac tree (Callitris quadrivalis) from the cypress family (Cupressaceae) is a slow-growing, shrub- or tree-like plant that reaches heights of 6 to 10 m (rarely higher).
+The sandarac tree (Callitris quadrivalis) from the cypress family (Cupressaceae), also known as the cypress or barberry tree, originates from the Mediterranean region and is a slow-growing, shrub- or tree-shaped, evergreen, hardy plant that reaches heights of 6 to 10 m (rarely higher).
 The scale-like leaves are 1 to 5 mm long.

 The distribution area of Tetraclinis articulata is North Africa from Morocco to Libya.
 The sandarac tree is the national tree of Malta.